sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-businessbuilder2-dataset/data-warehouse-cloud-businessbuilder2-dataset.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LNT7ciCJnpA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In this tutorial, we will use an example dataset that contains information about sales.
-Please keep in mind that any data that will be used in the Business Builder needs to first be connected to or imported into SAP Data Warehouse Cloud before you can start creating business objects with the Business Builder.
+Please keep in mind that any data that will be used in the Business Builder needs to first be connected to or imported into SAP Data Warehouse Cloud before you can start creating business objects with Business Builder.

 ---